 USAID's Impact: Ex-Post Evaluation Series

-The USAID Water Team, through its Water Communications and Knowledge Management project (Water CKM), is conducting a series of six independent ex-post evaluations to better understand the long-term impact and sustainability of its WASH-related interventions.
-This evaluation series will help USAID understand whether and how its activity results have been sustained years after WASH projects close and inform future USAID investments in the sector.
+The USAID Water Team, through its Water Communications and Knowledge Management project (Water CKM), conducted a series of six independent ex-post evaluations to better understand the long-term impact and sustainability of its WASH-related interventions.
+This evaluation series helped USAID understand whether and how its activity results have been sustained years after WASH projects close and inform future USAID investments in the sector.

 Ex-Post Evaluation Synthesis